Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 ![Cards Repeater](https://res.cloudinary.com/daog6scxm/image/upload/v1687525691/cms/inventory-management-app/Inventory_Management_11_m1soa6.webp "Cards Repeater")

+Our components are fully responsive on mobile devices, so you can ship PWAs in place of dedicated mobile apps.

 ### 5. Create a side panel

 Now, we want users to be able to interact with the data we’re displaying here.
 Specifically, they need to be able to update entries in our *products* database.
 We want to stick to a one-screen design though.